risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.6/transform/window-functions.md

    `{v1:1, v2:2}` and `{v1:1, v2:0}`.
 5. `order by v2 desc` tells us to process the records in descending order by `v2`, so you can see that we first append `v2:2` then `v2:0`, yielding `{2,0}` for the `array_agg` of partition `v1:1`.
 6. The frame expression `ROWS BETWEEN CURRENT ROW AND 1 FOLLOWING` also applies to each partition, so for the partition `v1:1`'s first row, we have `{2, 0}` as the `array_agg`, but for the second row, since there's no row following the current one, we only get `{0}`.
-7. Repeat the logic from 4-6 across the other partitions, and you will get the expected results.
+7. Repeat the logic from 4-6 for the other partitions, and you will get the expected results.

 ## General-purpose window functions